abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Custom Platform Events**
   - Setup platform events in setup like custom objects
   - ```__e``` suffix for API name
-  - Inserting platform event records (from a Flow, Apex, Process Builder) fires the event
+  - Inserting platform event records (from a Flow, Apex, or Process Builder) fires the event
   - Any automation listening to the event will run upon platform event insertions
   - Custom fields can be added to platform events
   - Turn on debug logs for an automated process entity to debug platform events & triggers/flows